lepon01/placemc/README.md

 # placemc
-Mirrors Place into Minecraft - reddit.place:25565
+Mirrors Place into Minecraft

 ## I'm a noob, I just want to join!

-Join us!
-The IP is: `reddit.place`
+The server that has previously ran the server has been **discontinued due to the end of Reddit Place.**

+You can download the final map that has been hosted on the server at http://moustacheminer.com/place/world.tar

 ## Building